Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Stanley-Reisner Schemes and Degenerations

 \subsection{Stanley-Reisner Basics}

-We now recall some basic facts about simplicial complexes and Stanley-Reisner schemes, see for example \cite{stanley:83a}.
 Let $[n]$ be the set $\{0,\ldots,n\}$ and $\Delta_n$ be the full simplex $2^{[n]}$.
 An abstract \emph{simplicial complex} is any subset $\K\subset\Delta_n$ such that if $f\in\K$ and $g\subset f$, then $g\in \K$.
 Elements $f\in\K$ are called \emph{faces}; the dimension of a face $f$ is $\dim f:=\#f-1$.
 Zero-dimensional faces are called \emph{vertices}; one-dimensional faces are called \emph{edges}.
 The \emph{valency} of a vertex is the number of edges containing it.
 Two simplicial complexes are isomorphic if there is a bijection of the vertices inducing a bijection of all faces.
 We will not differentiate between isomorphic complexes.

 Given two simplicial complexes $\K$ and $\mcL$, their \emph{join} is the simplicial complex